 If you like saffron rice and/or coconut rice, try this delicious Thai saffron-coconut rice recipe!
 Instead of choosing between saffron rice and coconut rice, I've combined the two into one recipe.
 The result is a beautifully golden rice that tastes wonderful and is great to serve company or take to a dinner party or potluck.
 It makes the perfect companion to any main you might be serving, from Asian specialties to traditional or gourmet Western fare.
 And it's easy to make, too - you don't need a rice cooker.
 Just combine everything together in a pot and you'll have beautiful saffron coconut rice in just 20 minutes!

-- 1+3/4 cups good-tasting chicken or vegetable stock
+1 3/4 cups chicken or vegetable stock

-- 1 teaspoon turmeric
+1 teaspoon ground turmeric

-- Optional: 1/4 to 1/2 teaspoon saffron threads
+1/4 to 1/2 teaspoon saffron threads, optional

-- 1 clove garlic, minced
+1 clove garlic, minced

-- 1 tablespoons fish sauce, OR soy sauce if vegetarian
+1 tablespoons fish sauce, or soy sauce

 1 tablespoons lemon juice

-- 1 teaspoon ground cumin
+1 teaspoon ground cumin

-- Place stock in a pot and set over high heat.
+Place stock in a pot and set over high heat.

 Add the turmeric, saffron threads (if using), garlic, fish sauce, lemon juice, cumin, and chili.
 Stir well and bring to a boil.